All Episodes

 And I was telling listeners about the moment in the trial where Darrow is staring down a stack deck.

-He knows that uh the jury is stacked.
+He knows that the jury is stacked.

 The judges against him has held him in criminal contempt.

-In the so-called Scopes Monkey trial, and Darrow doesn't give up.
+And Darrow doesn't give up.

-And it was such a genius move, Don, because Darrow knew Bryant and knew Bryant's ego was as big as all outdoors, and he could not resist taking the witness stand to show off his knowledge of the Bible and man's creation uh as depicted in in Genesis.
+And he could not resist taking the witness stand to show off his knowledge of the Bible and man's creation as depicted in Genesis.

-We actually, you and I actually decided after some discussion with it, the publisher, let's open the book with a portion of the end of the trial, this wonderful climactic moment.
+We actually, you and I actually decided after some discussion with the publisher, let's open the book with a portion of the end of the trial, this wonderful climactic moment.

 Take it from there, John.

-But I I have to tell you, the the idea of ending of beginning with the end, right, which is uh can sometimes, you know, it's it's very movie-like, and there's a lot of opportunities there, was just so natural here because it was it as you as you've just so well described it,
+But I have to tell you, the idea of ending, of beginning with the end, right, which can sometimes, you know, it's very movie-like and there's a lot of opportunities there, was just so natural here because it was,

-it was that moment in which um uh it would it took genius and it took an understanding of all the players, uh all the all the pieces on the board in order for Darrow to choose to make that um kind of the the the hill he would where he would go to you know to to if he was gonna go to die, he wanted to make sure he did it on the right hill, and this was the place, right?
+as you've just so well described it, it was that moment in which it took genius and it took an understanding of all the players, The pieces on the board in order for Darrow to choose to make that kind of the hill he would, where he would go to, you know, to, if he was going to go to die, he wanted to make sure he did it on the right hill.

 You get William Jennings Bryan out there, you begin asking questions.

-And look, uh we're people of faith here, and and so I I get it.
+And look, we're people of faith here.

 Your ability to show faith.